LatinLady/J-B-POR-REACT/README.md

 ```

 ## Installation
-This application is deployed on [GitHub Pages](https://isayani.github.io/isayani-react-portfolio/).
+This application is deployed on Github .

 <br/>
 The following animation demonstrates the application's functionality: